Moonchichiii/battleship_project3/README.md

 # Project Goals

 - Battleships is a classic game of strategy and wit.
 Played on a ruled grid, whether on paper or board.
-- the player must locate a concealed fleet of warships.
+- The player must locate a concealed fleet of warships.
 By taking shots at specific grid coordinates.
-- the objective is to identify and sink the entire hidden fleet.
+- The objective is to identify and sink the entire hidden fleet.

 <br>